Duotun/Perception-Experiment-in-VR/README.md

 # Perception-Experiment-in-VR
-A Psychological experiment about sound in VR
+A Psychological experiment based on rigidbody sound simulation in VR

 Source code of conferece paper in IEEE VR 2018